conradwt/catch-of-the-day/README.md

 # Catch of the Day

 This is my first React project that I did as part of the [React For Beginners by Wes Bos](https://reactforbeginners.com).
-The purpose of this project was to create an online fish market where all the features were created using React components.
+The purpose of this project was to create an online fish market where all the features were created using React.
+Also, it uses Firebase for real-time application persistence and authentication as well as LocalStorage for browser persistence.

 ## Getting Started